Los Angeles Clippers: Move to Intuit Dome

-2024–present: Departure of Paul George
+2024–2025: Departure of Paul George

 In the 2024–25 off-season, the Clippers, now with a new home arena and branding, lost Paul George and Russell Westbrook to the Philadelphia 76ers and Denver Nuggets, respectively, and re-signed James Harden.

 After missing the first 34 games of the season due to injury, Kawhi Leonard returned to play in January 2025.
 James Harden represented the Clippers at the All-Star Game.

-2025: Allegations of salary cap circumvention
+2025–2026: Salary cap circumvention

-In September 2025, Pablo S. Torre reported on his podcast that the Clippers and Ballmer used now-bankrupt environmental company Aspiration as a means of circumventing the NBA salary cap.
+In September 2025, Pablo Torre reported on his podcast that the Clippers and Ballmer used now-bankrupt environmental company Aspiration as a means of circumventing the NBA salary cap.
 Torre reported that Kawhi Leonard had signed a $28 million "no-show" endorsement deal with Aspiration that required no action on Leonard's part, other than remaining a Clipper.
 Ballmer had also invested $50 million into Aspiration, and former anonymous employees of the company alleged that Leonard's deal was a means of paying him extra under the table.
 A follow-up report by Torre cited documents that Clippers minority owner Dennis J. Wong invested $2 million in Aspiration after the already-struggling company was late on a $1.75 million payment to Leonard, which the company marked as "critical."
 John Karalis of the Boston Sports Journal later reported that Leonard also received an additional $20 million in Aspiration company stock, bringing Leonard's total promised compensation from the company to $48 million.

 The NBA responded by announcing it was investigating the matter.
 The Clippers immediately denied the allegations, calling them "absurd" and "flat-out wrong" in multiple team statements.
-Ballmer gave an interview to ESPN's Ramona Shelburne on September 4th, claiming that the team had introduced Leonard to Aspiration after signing a $300 million sponsorship agreement with the company, which is allowed under NBA rules, but had no further involvement in any endorsement deals the parties signed.
+Ballmer gave an interview to ESPN's Ramona Shelburne on September 4, 2025, claiming that the team had introduced Leonard to Aspiration after signing a $300 million sponsorship agreement with the company, which is allowed under NBA rules, but had no further involvement in any endorsement deals the parties signed.
 He claimed that he had no knowledge of the terms of the contract Leonard had signed, and stated he was a victim of fraud by Aspiration, expressing "anger" and "sadness" for his employees.

+On September 2, 2026, the NBA announced that it had determined that the Clippers' dealings with Leonard had circumvented the cap, and levied a series of substantial penalties against the team and certain individuals: